Menu

 Owned By: Private

-Looking downstream from the stone bridge during the peak years of North River shipbuilding, one could see 11 shipyards, with vessels in various stages of construction.
-From 1800 to 1808, a work force of 400 ship carpenters constructed at least ten ships per year.
 Two plaques mark these historical sites.
 One, commemorating the Smith Yards and Barstow’s Lower Yard, stands on private property in the cul de sac at the end of Old Shipyard Lane in Hanover.
 The other is closer to, but not directly visible from, the river on the same property.
-There are plans to move the second sign, which commemorates Barstow’s Two Oaks Shipyard, into a more visible location.
+There are plans to move the second sign, which commemorates Barstow’s Two Oaks Shipyard, to a more visible location.
+Please respect private property and view only from a distance.

 Features